St Bridget's CofE School - Whitehaven

-The school’s SENCO currently holds National Award for Special Educational Needs Co-coordinators (NASC), which is a statutory qualification as set out in the SEND Code of Practice (2014).
+The school’s SENDCO will be starting studying for the National Award for Special Educational Needs Co-coordinators (NASC), which is a statutory qualification as set out in the SEND Code of Practice (2014).

 The Learning Mentor continually updates her skills for aiding children with their social and wellbeing needs.
 This has included training to be a ‘Happy to be Me’ and Wise Behaviour' nurturing program facilitator.

 - How will my child/young person be included in activities outside this classroom including school trips?

 All children have access to a broad and balanced curriculum that is appropriate to their age and abilities.
 Activities are differentiated and resources are provided to allow all children to take part.
 If specialist equipment is required, the school will endeavour to provide this where possible.
 Support staff are deployed depending on their expertise and this may mean that a child works with a variety of adults.

 The school has made adjustments, such as providing a changing room with adjustable changing mat and adding lower handrails for the main staircase.
 Unfortunately, there is no wheelchair access in the school as there are multi-levels both in and outside of the building which make the addition of a lift impossible.

 - How will the setting/school/college prepare and support my child/young person to join the setting/school/college or the next stage of education and life?